fizzed/rocker/SYNTAX.md

     <meta charset="utf-8">
 ```

-With this feature enabled, usually Rocker can get you to close to this:
+With this feature enabled, Rocker can get you close to this:

 ```html
 <!DOCTYPE html>